 LlamaIndex differentiated itself through data integration.
 While other frameworks focus on tool orchestration, LlamaIndex assumes your agents need to query, reason over, and synthesize information from multiple data sources.

 The framework’s agent implementation wraps its query engine capabilities.
 Agents can decide which data sources to query, how to combine results, and when to trigger additional research.
-A legal tech firm used LlamaIndex agents to build a contract analysis tool spanning a 50,000+ document corpus – the framework’s query optimization reduced retrieval latency by 40% compared to a LangChain prototype built in parallel.
+That makes LlamaIndex a stronger candidate when retrieval quality and data-source routing are core to the workflow.

 Best for: Use cases where agents spend most of their time querying and reasoning over data rather than taking external actions.
 Ideal for research tools, documentation systems, and knowledge management.